History of Film City Mumbai

 You can easily reach the film city from any area of Mumbai using local trains, buses, or auto-rickshaws.

 The nearest railway station to Film City Mumbai is Goregaon, a local train station on Western Line.
 This station is about a half-hour away from Film City Mumbai.
-You can hire an auto-rickshaw, taxi, or taxi to reach Film City after you have gotten down at Goregaon.
+You can hire an auto-rickshaw, taxi, or taxi to reach Film City after getting down at Goregaon.

 The nearest Airport to Film City Mumbai is Chhatrapati Shivaji Maharaj International Airport.